Toronto Raptors accomplishments and records: Franchise records for regular season

+Bold denotes still active with team.

+Italic denotes still active but not with team.

 Games played

 DeMar DeRozan was one of the faces of the Raptors franchise, and holds their all-time records for most games played, minutes played, points scored, field goals made, & free throws made.
 He also shares the franchise record with Kyle Lowry for most consecutive seasons played.